MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/estimate-data-sizefunction.md

 **Arguments**

-* *col1*, *col2*: Selection of column refereces in the source tabular expression that are used for data size estimation.
+* *col1*, *col2*: Selection of column references in the source tabular expression that are used for data size estimation.
 To include all columns, use `*` (asterisk) syntax.

 **Returns**